 Transition to school in the Reception year

 It is very important that your child feels happy and confident when they start school.
 In order to provide a smooth transition we aim to offer:

 Can my child start part-time?

 You are welcome to start your Reception child at school part time, if you feel they are not yet ready for full-time attendance.
 However, we will expect attendance for the 5 mornings a week: 9.00 – 12.30.
-We are much more flexible with afternoon attendance which can be varied from week to week - for instance your child may stay for 3 afternoons one week, 2 the next and none on the third.
-This flexibility continues and is very much within your control until your child is 5 years old, when full-time attendance is be expected.
-In practice we find nearly all of our children have insisted on full-time before that as they don't want to miss out on fun at school.
+We are more flexible with afternoon attendance which can be varied from week to week - for instance your child may stay for 3 afternoons one week, 2 the next and none on the third.
+This flexibility continues and is very much within your control until your child is 5 years old, when full-time attendance is expected.
+In practice we find nearly all of our children have insisted on full-time before that as they don't want to miss out on all they fun they have at school.

 If you have been offered a place for your child to start school in September we will assume that they will be starting full time unless you have contacted the Headteacher to discuss other arrangements.
 Please contact the school office on 01364 652343 to arrange an appointment with Miss Docking if you wish to discuss any aspect of admissions.

 How to apply for a place.